USCG Activities Europe: Flag Administration, Safety, Security, and Pollution Prevention For US Flag

-U.S. Vessel Inspections – Safety, security, and environmental protection inspections on U.S. flag vessels account for the majority of our flag administration workload.
+U.S. Vessel Inspections – Safety, security, and environmental protection inspections on U.S. flag vessels account for the majority of their flag administration workload.
 The somewhat transient U.S. fleet that operates within the AOR includes offshore oil industry vessels and Mobile Offshore Drilling Units working in West Africa and on the North Sea and Arabian Sea, and U.S. deep draft cargo ships (both commercial and U.S. government owned), which navigate throughout the Area of Responsibility (AOR).

 ACTEUR's marine inspectors focus on the structural integrity, vital systems, propulsion, seaworthiness, hazardous conditions, lifesaving, firefighting, safety of navigation, etc., on U.S flag commercial vessels.
-Our marine inspectors travel to over 30 countries throughout the AOR to ensure compliance with U.S. laws and regulations and international conventions.
+Their marine inspectors travel to over 30 countries throughout the AOR to ensure compliance with U.S. laws and regulations and international conventions.

 In addition to the fleet in operation, ACTEUR also oversees any major U.S. flag new-building projects under construction within the AOR, prototype & production testing of primary lifesaving appliances for formal USCG Approval, and of third party organizations that have been authorized to conduct relevant work on behalf of the USCG.

 U.S. Vessel Investigations - ACTEUR also investigates marine casualties (including incidents accidental or purposeful) involving U.S. vessels operating within the AOR.
-Primarily to identify safeguards and prevent re-occurrence, our investigators attempt to determine the causes, evaluate the actions of USCG licensed & documented mariners and, as appropriate, initiate legal actions.
+Primarily to identify safeguards and prevent re-occurrence, their investigators attempt to determine the causes, evaluate the actions of USCG licensed & documented mariners and, as appropriate, initiate legal actions.

 Port State Control Activities

-Although ACTEUR does not have Captain of the Port jurisdiction, we play a key role in the USCG Port State control program for European built cruise ships, foreign flag tank vessels and compressed gas carriers.
-The overwhelming majority of cruise ships that trade in the U.S. are being built in European shipyards and ACTEUR marine inspectors, working in conjunction with U.S. counterparts, conduct expanded Port State Control exams during the construction of these vessels to ensure compliance with international safety regulations, especially those concerning structural fire protection and lifesaving arrangements.
+Although ACTEUR does not have Captain of the Port jurisdiction, they play a key role in the USCG Port State control program for European built cruise ships, foreign flag tank vessels and compressed gas carriers.
+The overwhelming majority of cruise ships that trade in the U.S. are built in European shipyards and ACTEUR marine inspectors, working in conjunction with U.S. counterparts, often conduct expanded Port State Control exams during the construction of these vessels in order to ensure compliance with international safety regulations, especially those concerning structural fire protection and lifesaving arrangements.